learntocloud/learn-to-cloud/docs/phase1/README.md

 ## Capstone Project: CloudUploader CLI

-A bash-based CLI tool that allows users to quickly upload files to a specified cloud storage solution, providing a simple and seamless upload experience similar to popular storage services.
+Create a bash-based CLI tool that allows users to quickly upload files to a specified cloud storage solution, providing a seamless upload experience similar to popular storage services.

 Your tool should be able to upload a file:
 ```sh